Digital-Data-Co/forge-docs/src/administration-guide/logs.md

 - **Activity and tasks log:** Tracks all user actions.
 Optionally, **Pro 2.10+** can write these to a file.
 - **Task history:** Stores real-time and historical task execution logs.
 Retention is configurable per template.

-Following these guidelines ensures you have proper visibility into Semaphore UI operations while controlling storage usage and log retention.
+Following these guidelines ensures you have proper visibility into Forge UI operations while controlling storage usage and log retention.